 He discusses product positioning, building trust and permission, and the role of tension in the marketing process.
 He illustrates these insights with stories and examples from throughout his career.
 Anyone familiar with Seth’s Blog or previous work will have a good idea about what to expect.

 About the author: Seth Godin is one of the most famous marketers in the world.
-He is most well known for his books.
+He is most well known for his books for small business owners.
 He has published 18, of which “This is Marketing” is the most recent.
 Some of his other books include Forbes Business Book of the Year Purple Cow, and New York Times Bestseller The Dip.
 He also blogs almost daily.

 What you’ll gain from reading this book: You’ll gain marketing knowledge from one of the most famous marketers around.